-The answers to some questions might be found in your staff survey results.
-If relevant, consider reviewing responses by gender and target group to support your analysis by applying an intersectional lens to potential occupational segregation.
-This would be expected for organisations that have achieved or are coming close to gender parity.
+The answers to some questions might be found in your Working for Queensland (WfQ) survey results.
+Consider reviewing responses to Q10 by gender and target group to support your analysis by applying an intersectional lens to potential occupational segregation.
+This would be expected for agencies that have achieved or are coming close to gender parity.